polesapart/mlog/README.md

 ## Dependencies

-For running the provided example: `g++` and `python3`
+For running the provided example: just `g++` and `python3`

-If you want to extending/unit test MLOG itself, that is, if you want to run `make` in the top-level directory, you need [Google Test/Google Mock](https://github.com/google/googletest).
+If you want to extend/unit test MLOG itself, that is, if you want to run `make` in the top-level directory, you need [Google Test/Google Mock](https://github.com/google/googletest).
 Please adapt paths in Makefile accordingly.

 ## Portability